She’s willing to die for her freedom. He’s willing to give anything to save her.

-This story is sleeping beauty mixed with Dr. Jekyll and Miss Hyde.
+This story is Dr. Jekyll and Ms. Hyde meets Sleeping Beauty.

 Sitting cross-legged, Draper gathered the overwhelming sea of feelings together and allowed them to wash through him as he centered himself.